pingcap/docs-cn/op-guide/monitoring-tidb.md

 }
 ```

-## The Metrics interface
+## The metrics interface

 You can use this type of interface to monitor the state and performance of the entire cluster.
 The metrics data is displayed in Prometheus and Grafana.
-See [Using Prometheus and Grafana](#using-prometheus-and-grafana) for how to set up the monitoring system.
+See [Use Prometheus and Grafana](#use-prometheus-and-grafana) for how to set up the monitoring system.

 You can get the following metrics for each component: